Hikyn/Project-Battleship/README.md

 # Project-Battleship

-It was tought to set up this project.
+It was tough to set up this project.

 ## Problems encountered:
 I wanted to implement testing via **[Jest](https://jestjs.io/)**.
 I split my project into several modules